 In the block parameters dialog box, click the button to add a Model block as variant choice.

-Simulink creates an unresolved model reference block in the Variant Subsystem block.
+Simulink creates an unresolved Model block in the Variant Subsystem block.

 You can specify the conditions for activating a variant choice using variant controls.
 You can also specify at most one variant choice as the default.